 How it's done: CBC Decision Desk FAQs

-CBC News covers Alberta Votes 2008 on TV, radio and online.
-Although the three media lines are using their own journalists to prepare and present individual stories for the audience, it's one crew behind the scenes that crunches the numbers and provides the stats.
+CBC News covers New Brunswick votes on three media: TV, radio and online.
+Although the web, TV and radio are using their own journalists to prepare and present individual stories for the audience, behind the scenes it's one crew that crunches the numbers and provides the stats.

-Mark Bulgutch, senior executive producer, is a veteran leader of CBC's election coverage team.
-He answers some viewer questions about our network's election coverage.
+Mark Bulgutch, senior executive producer of CBC News, is a veteran leader of CBC's election coverage team.
+He answers some viewer questions about CBC's election coverage.

 Q: How does CBC News report the results of an election?

-A: On election night, CBC News, as part of a consortium of TV networks and Canadian Press, has someone in the returning office of every electoral district.
-In Alberta's case, that means one person in each of the 83 returning offices.
-When the results of a poll come in to that office, the consortium person phones the results in to a central desk and they are entered into the computer system.
-The results from that riding and other ridings are collected into one database and made available to all our journalists and the behind-the-scenes crew who put them on the air on radio and television, and online at CBC.ca.
+A: On election night CBC News, as part of a consortium of TV networks and Canadian Press, has someone in the returning office of every electoral district.
+In New Brunswick's case, that means one person in each of the 55 returning offices.
+When the results of a poll come in to that office, the Consortium person phones the results in to a central desk and they are entered into the computer system.
+The results from that district and other districts are collected into one database and made available to all our journalists and the behind-the-scenes crew who put them on the air on radio and television, and online at CBC.ca.

 Q: Who is behind the scenes?